dvas0004/estonianEID_Lab/README.md

 At this stage, the extension would only work on Linux for a few reasons.

-For example, the project consists of all three types of Google Chrome Extenstion files:
+For example, the project consists of all three types of Google Chrome Extenstion files under the estonianEID directory:
   - Content Script
   - Popup Script
   - Background script

-And of course the native messaging host.
+And of course the native messaging host (under the native_messaging/host directory).
 Some functionality that I placed in the popup script can be placed in the content script, and this is definitely not meant for production for a number of reasons.

 I will put more details into a blog post, including more improvements to be done